 To expand on yesterdays Nature or Nurture piece.

 Modern dating is more about choice and is where we see the Males Compete Females Choose model come into more dominance.
-Dating and mating is much discussed but one thing stands out for me.
+Dating and mating are much discussed but one thing stands out for me.
 Women choose men who are at the same stage or slightly higher than themselves, developmentally speaking.
 Women don’t choose mates who are lower than themselves, educationally, economically or socially.
 Males compete for wealth and resources to provide for a wife and children.
 Women and children benefit from this competition.
-Also it is worth dissecting choice a little here.
-We humans like to think we are free to choose and in some ways we are but in many we are not.
-A pauper cannot choose a princess and nether can she choose beneath her station.
+Also, it is worth dissecting "choice" a little here.
+We humans like to think we are free to choose, and in some ways we are but in many, we are not.
+A pauper cannot choose a princess and neither can she choose beneath her station.
 The arts are full of tales of woe when this happens.
-Choice in this instance means to be less inhibited by outside influences (arranged marriages and parental involvement) in order to follow ones own inner sense of what is right.
+Choice in this instance means to be less inhibited by outside influences (arranged marriages and parental involvement) in order to follow one's own inner sense of what is right.

 Postmodern mate selection is sadly a mess.
 This is the one night stand, accidental and unplanned pregnancy I spoke of yesterday.
 Postmodern, 3rd wave feminists, who view all history as oppression and all males as toxic misogynists, dismiss any notion of hierarchy.
 The idea that they might select a man for anything other than his sperm is anathema, certainly, the notion of selecting a man who is her equal or higher would not be welcome, remember, no hierarchy!
 The turkey baster is the postmodern mating tool of choice, that and the surrogate mum.
 These tools are perfectly valid if that's what you choose but the absence of fathers is proving to be a disaster for individual children as well as for society as a whole.
 And to be clear here I am sure there are many loving and kind women successfully raising children conceived in these ways for a whole host of reasons other than the dislike of men.